GuruMaps/iOSManual/02-features.md

 ## Bookmarks {#bookmarks}

-> The Bookmarks feature, available as an in-app purchase, is a great way to keep your favorite places at your fingertips.
+> The Bookmarks feature is a great way to keep your favorite places at your fingertips.
 Save places you want to go to or mark an interesting POI on the go that you could come back to later.

 #### Create new bookmark